adrian-cucuet/luigis-P5/README.md

 Products and Sorting:
 - Display a list of all products.
 - Filter products based on their respective category. (isotope filtering)
-- Provide detailed product information, including ingredients, images and ratings.
+- Provide detailed product information, including ingredients, images, and ratings.

-Shopping Cart, Checkout and Payment Proccess:
+Shopping Cart, Checkout, and Payment Process:
-- Customers can add products to cart and edit product quantities or remove the product from the cart.
+- Customers can add products to the cart and edit product quantities or remove the product from the cart.
 - Implement a secure checkout process, with address and payment information collection.
 - Integrate a payment gateway to facilitate secure online transactions.
 (Stripe)

 Admin Panel :
-- Implement an admin panel for site administrators to manage products, orders, reservations, newsletter signups and user accounts.
+- Implement an admin panel for site administrators to manage products, orders, reservations, newsletter signups, and user accounts.

 Responsive Design :
-- Develop a responsive website that provides great user experience across different devices and screen sizes.
+- Develop a responsive website that provides a great user experience across different devices and screen sizes.
-- Ensure great navigation and readability on desktops, tablets and mobile devices.
+- Ensure great navigation and readability on desktops, tablets, and mobile devices.

 Contact Us :
 - Implement a contact form or functionality for users to reach out to the business.

-SEO, Marketing and Legal:
+SEO, Marketing, and Legal:
 - Implement Privacy Policy and Terms & Conditions for the website.
-- Create robots.txt, sitemap and add meta description and keywords for the website.
+- Create robots.txt, sitemap, and add meta description and keywords for the website.
-- Create a facebook page for the business.
+- Create a Facebook page for the business.

 ### Skeleton

-The initial wireframes I started from are bellow.
+The initial wireframes I started from are below.
 Adjustments were made during development to create a better UX experience for the users.

 <details>
 <summary>Wireframe Home Page</summary>